Skip to content

 Video platforms are useful until the link breaks.

 Old embeds can disappear, change hosts, or return confusing player errors while the article remains visible in search.
-That creates a bad archive: Google remembers the URL, but the reader finds a dead end.
+That creates a bad archive: Google remembers the URL, but the public finds a dead end.

-The fix is editorial and technical
+The fix is editorial

 The larger lesson

 Media companies often treat distribution as temporary and archives as secondary.
-Readers experience the opposite.
-The archive is where trust compounds.
+People experience the opposite.

-Share this post:
+Share this story

 Previous Post